MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-report-design-view.md

 ---
-title: "Getting around Report Design View for paginated reports in Power BI | Microsoft Docs"
+title: "Getting around in Report Design View for paginated reports in Power BI | Microsoft Docs"
 description: Report Design View in Report Builder is the design space for creating paginated reports that you can publish in the Power BI service.
 author: maggiesMSFT
 manager: kfile